Skip to main content

 Create New Docusaurus Folder

-On local machine, create new Docusaurus project directory docu-origin:
+On local machine, create new Docusaurus project inside your repo: npx create-docusaurus@latest your-cool-site classic --typescript

 npm start

-This will start sample Server, and you should see a basic Docusaurus site is running in your browser.
+This will start sample Local Web Server, and you should see a basic Docusaurus site is running in your browser.

 Ctrl + C